-You may have asked yourself, “What is a prolapsed disc?” after your doctor informed you that this condition was causing your chronic back pain.
-Perhaps your doctor explained it to you, but it pays to be fully educated about this condition, its causes and symptoms, and potential treatment options
+You may have asked yourself, “What is a prolapsed disc?” after your physician informed you that this condition was causing your chronic back pain.
+Perhaps your physician explained it to you, but it pays to be fully educated about this condition, its causes and symptoms, and potential treatment options

 What Causes a Prolapsed Disc?

 A prolapsed disc – often referred to as a “slipped disc” – is another term for a herniated or ruptured disc.
 All these terms mean that the gel-like inner material of an intervertebral disc has pushed through the outer disc wall, which can occur when a disc degenerates as part of the natural aging process.
 In fact, natural wear and tear over the years is the primary culprit behind a prolapsed disc.
 Discs lose water content, become thin and weak, and become more susceptible to herniation.

 Interestingly, a prolapsed disc by itself is entirely asymptomatic.
 It’s when the inner disc material that has extruded into the spinal canal compresses a nerve that symptoms arise.
 This nerve compression can cause: